Succession of the Roman Empire: Latin Empire of Constantinople

 The Latin Empire had its own line of Imperial succession, initially dominated by the House of Flanders then by the French House of Courtenay.
-It was embattled almost from the start, however, as the city was never able to recover from the trauma of 1204.
+It was embattled almost from the start, as the city was never able to recover from the trauma of 1204.
 Despite its theoretical suzerainty, the Latin Empire was not even politically dominant among the crusader states, which were referred to as Latin or Frankish by Easterners.

 After being expelled from Constantinople in 1261, its titular Emperors occasionally held territorial power in parts of modern Greece.
-Jacques des Baux was Prince of Achaea in 1381–83, and the last recorded claimant to the Latin Imperial title.
+Jacques des Baux was Prince of Achaea in 1381–1383, and the last recorded claimant to the Latin Imperial title.

 Late Byzantine era

 The Palaiologos dynasty prolonged the Roman Imperial experience from its recovery of Constantinople in 1261 until the Ottoman conquest in 1453.
-The Empire shrunk considerably during that period, however, and at the end it was only the imperial city itself without any hinterland, plus most of the Peloponnese (then referred to as Morea) typically under the direct rule of one of the Emperor's sons with the title of Despot.
-This line of Imperial succession ceased in 1453: even though the Despotate of the Morea lingered on a few more years, until the Ottomans conquered it in 1460, its rulers at the time did not claim Imperial authority.
+The Empire shrunk considerably during that period, and at the end it was only the imperial city itself without any hinterland, plus most of the Peloponnese (then referred to as Morea) typically under the direct rule of one of the Emperor's sons with the title of Despot.
+This line of Imperial succession ceased in 1453; even though the Despotate of the Morea lingered on a few more years, until the Ottomans conquered it in 1460, its rulers at the time did not claim Imperial authority.